-Tianjun (Tony) Shen earned a master’s degree in higher education and student affairs from Kent State University, with a certificate in international higher education, and a bachelor’s degree in journalism from Shanghai International Studies University with a minor in French.
-Prior to joining NYU Shanghai, he worked as an international admissions counselor for Kent State University China Center in Beijing.
-Tianjun is an enthusiast in language learning and enjoys reading, writing, running and swimming in his free time.
+Tianjun (Tony) Shen holds a master’s degree in Higher Education and Student Affairs from Kent State University, with a certificate in international higher education, and a bachelor’s degree in journalism from Shanghai International Studies University with a minor in French.
+Previously, he worked in international admissions or academic advising capacities at the Kent State University China Center in Beijing, NYU Shanghai, and Duke Kunshan University.

 Major Specialization: Biology; Chemistry; Neural Science; Physics; Business & Finance; Business & Marketing